jefftune/General/Tango_Card_Service_API.md

 <a name="failure_response_types" ></a>
 # Failure Response Types #

-Here are the following expected failure response types that can be returned from Tango Card API endpoint.
+Here are the following expected failure response types that can be returned from Tango Card Service API endpoint.

 <a name="failure_response_sys_error" ></a>
 ### `SYS_ERROR` ###